 Oak Tree Class

-PE – PE is taught on a Tuesday and Friday afternoon and the children will need to arrive at school wearing their PE kits.
+PE – PE is every Thursday afternoon; children will need to arrive at school wearing their PE kits.

 If you have any questions regarding routines, homework or you have any concerns, please don’t hesitate to come and see me.

 ‘To Be The Best You Can Be’